-If you want a bit more action you can go to Lanas Beach Resort or to The Beach House and order your favorite cocktail at the bar whilst listening to the sound of the waves and enjoy the stunning ocean views.
+If you want a bit more action you can go to Lanas Beach Resort or to The Beach House and order your favorite cocktail at the bar whilst listening to the sound of the waves and enjoying the stunning ocean views.

 CATHEDRAL CAVE CLIFF JUMP

-Cathedral Cave has become a popular tourist spot on Carabao Island which offers numerous activities such as cliff diving, snorkeling and cave exploring.
+Cathedral Cave has become a popular tourist spot on the island which offers numerous activities such as cliff diving, snorkeling, and cave exploring.